cosmopaladin/synthetic-image-error/README.md

 # synthetic-image-error
 Project 4 of data science bootcamp.

 Synthetic-image-error (Pronounced, Sigh).
+Named for the feeling you will have everytime you encounter a problem this is meant to solve.

 This project generate synthetic discord message screenshots.
 Creates artificial errors in them.
 With the intention to train a model that can evaluate if a discord message has been artificially altered.

+## Command line
+### For prediction:
+python pytorch_training.py --model checkpoint.pth --mode predict --image path/to/image.jpg

+### For continued training:
+python pytorch_training.py --model checkpoint.pth --mode train